 I am currently a postdoctoral research fellow and lecturer at the Hochschule für Politik at the Technical University of Munich.
 I received my Ph.D. in Government from Harvard University in March 2019.

-My research or writing has been published in European Union Politics, Public Administration, Risk & Regulation, the Review of European and Russian Affairs, the WZB Mitteilungen and Social Europe.
+My research or writing has been published in Socio-Economic Review, European Union Politics, Public Administration, Risk & Regulation, the Review of European and Russian Affairs, the WZB Mitteilungen and Social Europe.
 Earlier collaborative work on political negotiations was published in a collected volume by the Brookings Institution Press.

 I have been a Visiting Research Fellow at the WZB Social Science Center in Berlin, the Max Planck Sciences Po Center on Coping with Instability in Market Societies in Paris, the Center for European Policy Studies in Brussels, and the Institute of European Studies at the University of British Columbia in Vancouver.

 Before beginning my doctoral studies, I worked four years as a political organizer at a small advocacy organization committed to advancing voting rights and campaign finance reform in North Carolina, a state with a long history of disenfranchising African Americans.
 As part of this work, I contributed to successful legislative campaigns that expanded access to electoral participation and established one of the nation's first campaign public financing programs for elected regulatory offices.